How to carry out an annual health and welfare review of livestock

 - other review findings - for example, biosecurity recommendations and medicine usage

-The RPA may ask the farmer to supply evidence that the review took place.
+The RPA may ask the farmer to supply evidence that the review took place when they claim.

 The farmer will ask you for a summary of the review they can use as evidence.
 They’ll request you provide it as a separate document and that you include your signature and date.
 You can provide the summary and signature digitally or on paper.